Spanish cuisine: Andalusia

 Andalusian cuisine is twofold: rural and coastal.
 Of all the Spanish regions, this region uses the most olive oil in its cuisine.
-The Andalusian dish that has achieved the most international fame is gazpacho, from Hispanic Arabic gazpáčo.
-It is a cold soup made with five vegetables, vinegar, water, salt, olive oil, and stale bread crumbs.
+The Andalusian dish that has possibly achieved the most international fame is gazpacho, a cold soup made with chopped vegetables, such as tomatoes and green peppers, vinegar, water, salt, olive oil, and bread (crumbs).
 Other cold soups include poleá, zoque and salmorejo.

-Snacks made with olives are common.
+Eating olives as a snack is common.
 Meat dishes include flamenquín, pringá, oxtail stew, and menudo gitano (also called Andalusian tripe).
 Hot soups include sopa de gato (made with bread), caldillo de perro (fish soup with orange juice) and migas canas.
 Fish dishes include pescaíto frito, soldaditos de Pavía, and parpandúa.
-A culinary custom is the typical Andalusian breakfast, which is considered to be a traditional characteristic of laborers which is extending throughout Spain.

-Cured meats include Serrano ham and Iberico ham.
+Cured meats include serrano ham and ibérico ham.
 Typical drinks in the area include anise, wine (such as Malaga, Jerez, and Pedro Ximénez), and sherry brandy.